Xtr126/wayland-getevent/README.md

 A tool like Android getevent that is being developed for use in [XtMapper](https://github.com/Xtr126/XtMapper) to support waydroid.
-Requires wayland-protocols for building.
+## Dependencies
+You will need to have some system dependencies such as a C compiler installed for compiling it from source with make.

+    # Arch Linux
+    sudo pacman -S wayland-protocols

+    # Ubuntu
+    sudo apt install wayland-protocols libwayland-client0 libwayland-dev Requires latest XtMapper APK for using with the client.
+You can download it from last successful build: [GitHub actions](https://github.com/Xtr126/XtMapper/actions)
+## Usage

     $ make
     $ ./client

-Download latest XtMapper APK for using with the client from [GitHub actions](https://github.com/Xtr126/XtMapper/actions)
-## Usage
 Push client binary when container is running with adb

     $ adb push ./client /data/local/tmp